Bombala: Heritage listings

-In the 2016 Census, there were 1,387 people in Bombala.
-85.1% of people were born in Australia and 89.9% of people spoke only English at home.
-The most common responses for religion were Anglican 34.6%, Catholic 23.8% and No Religion 20.3%.

 Geography and climate

-Situated at 705 metres above sea level on the eastern edge of the Monaro Tablelands, Bombala is known for its cold winters with frequent frost and occasional snow—however due to its downwind position on the Great Dividing Range, winters are relatively warm and dry for its latitude and snowfall insignificant.
+Situated at 705 metres above sea level on the southeastern edge of the Monaro Tablelands, Bombala is known for its cold winters with frequent frost and regular dustings of snow.
+Snowfalls have even occurred in late spring and frosts can occur at the height of summer.
 A few kilometres to the east, the land slopes downwards to the South Coast, a flat coastal plain where summers are warmer and winter temperatures much milder.
 Examples are towns such as Bega and Merimbula, both about 80 kilometres east of Bombala.
 According to Köppen climate classification scheme, Bombala has an oceanic climate (Cfb).

-Most rain in the area falls as either thunderstorms in summer, or with cold fronts in winter.
-Extreme temperatures have ranged from 40.7 °C (105.6 °F) to −10.0 °C (14.0 °F).
+Most rain in the area tends to fall as cold fronts, which at times allow for the development of severe thunderstorms in the spring and summer.
+Extreme temperatures have ranged from 41.5 °C (105.6 °F) to −10.0 °C (14.0 °F).

+Sport

+The most popular sport in Bombala is rugby league.
+The Bombala Blue Heelers play in the Group 16 Rugby League competition.
+Officially, the team merged with rivals the Delegate Tigers in the 1980s, with the club officially known as Bombala-Delegate.

 Transport

-The railway reached Bombala in 1921 and closed in 1986. being an extension of the line from Queanbeyan to Cooma.
+The railway reached Bombala in 1921 and closed on 29 March 1986. being an extension of the line from Queanbeyan to Cooma.
 The line was and still is known as the Goulburn to Bombala line.
 During the 1970s, service was provided by a small rail bus, taking 4 hours to cover the 100 km between Cooma and Bombala (compare road distance 88 km).

 The Monaro Highway (now route B23) which runs from Canberra to Cann River (Victoria) passes through Bombala.

 Other major roads include Mt Darragh Rd which connects to Pambula and Merimbula on the NSW South Coast.

 The nearest airport with regular air services is at Merimbula, 85 km to the east.